 Anti-social behaviour (ASB) creates distress or alarm for people who are not from the same household as those causing it.
 We aim to respond to anti-social behaviour quickly and effectively, and we try where possible to resolve such situations at the earliest opportunity.

-To effectively tackle ASB, we use preventative measures, support for victims and enforcement including legal action.
-Although we always try to resolve ASB through intervening early, interviews and/or mediation, we will take robust action to try to end ASB where early intervention does not modify the behaviour.
+To tackle ASB effectively, we use preventative measures, support for victims and enforcement including legal action.
+Although we always try to resolve ASB through intervening early, interviews and/or mediation, we will take robust action to try to end ASB where early intervention does not improve the behaviour.

 We will try to meet both the complainant and the alleged perpetrator, where possible.
 We will also consider whether to talk to neighbours or other relevant local agencies, where this is appropriate.
 We will take into account any vulnerability or support needs of the parties involved and ensure these are addressed.